jorisvandenberg/jorisvandenberg.github.io/src/pages/README.md

 * webalizer
 * goaccess

-all other tools seem to be worthless or paying.
+All other tools seem to be worthless or paying.
 And those 3 were either allmost unmaintained, or not really what i wanted.
 So i tought to myself: why not add one more :smile:

 ## Visual schema